iwatakeshi/jmdict_ex/README.md

 See [EDRDG License][EDRDG-license]All derived files are distributed under the same license, as the original license requires it.

 ### Kanjidic
 The Kanjidic data used in this project is derived from the [jmdict-simplified][jmdict-simplified] project, which converts the original XML to JSON.
-The original kanjidic2.xml file is released under the Creative Commons Attribution-ShareAlike License v4.0.
+The original kanjidic2.xml file is released under the [Creative Commons Attribution-ShareAlike License v4.0][CC-BY-SA-4].
 See the Copyright and Permissions section on the Kanjidic wiki for details.

 ### RADKFILE/KRADFILE